syedumerahmedcode/strategy-pattern/README.md

 **Background**

-There are two use cases in programming which are not so easy to solve when applied to a number of classes/large code base.
-They are:

-* multiple if/else for a logic: TODO: Describe this part!

-* Inheritance cases in which not all methods must be implemented in child classes: TODO: Describe this part!
+* Inheritance cases in which not all methods must be implemented in child classes: While inheritance is great at sharing behavior of parent class with its sub classes, there are time when it is not desired to implement methods in child classes.
+Please consider the following scenario:

 **Reasons for using strategy method pattern:**
 - Problem with inheritance: TODO: Describe it with a general scenario.
 Use the example of Ducks but in a general way.